preethical/Exploratory-Analysis_Main/week1/Readme.md

 ---
-title: "Readme"
+title: "Readme document for week 1 assignment"
 output: github_document
 ---

-## Readme
+## Readme for Week1 Assignment

-This is a readme file for the week 1 assignment from the exploratory analysis course.
+This is a readme file for the week-1 programming assignment from the exploratory analysis course (a part of the data science specialization).

-This assignment uses data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
-In particular, we will be using the “Individual household electric power consumption Data Set” which I have made available on the course web site:
+This assignment uses data from the UC Irvine Machine Learning Repository.
+In particular, the data used is the “Individual household electric power consumption Data Set” which is available here: https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption

-Dataset: Electric power consumption [20Mb]
+The Dataset: Electric power consumption
 Description: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
 Different electrical quantities and some sub-metering values are available.

 ##
-Based on this dataset and for the given time period, 4 graphs were made and are in this folder.
+Based on this dataset and for the given time period ( a 2-day period in February, 2007), 4 graphs were created as required.

-I have created an assignment 1 utilities files which has code that used in all the other plotting files.
-It has been sourced in each of these files.
-This is to decrease the redundancies in the different files.
+As a part of the assignment, I have created an assignment_1_utilities file which has code that is repeatedly used in plotting all the other graphs.
+It has been sourced into each of these files.
+This was done to decrease the redundant code in the different files.

-All the code works on the assumption that the base dataset provided was downloaded and extracted into your working directory.
+All the code works on the assumption that the dataset provided was downloaded and extracted into your working directory.

 ---